FAR-Lab/Interactive-Lab-Hub/alt-Lab4/readme.md

+This lab is a merge of what is originally Lab 4 and Lab 5 of the curriculum.
+This is meant for students who have had this curriculum before.
+If you have little experience with electronics, breadboarding, Arduino programming or the Arduino hardware, please work on Lab 4 and Lab 5 separately!

+The alt-pre-Lab helps you to get set up in advance of in-class lab.

 # Pre Lab 4
 For the upcoming labs, we will be building paper displays inspired by [Isaac Blankensmith](http://www.isaacblankensmith.com/) and [Smooth Technology's](https://smooth.technology) [Paper Signals](https://experiments.withgoogle.com/paper-signals) project (Lab 4) or building a paper jack in a box (Lab 5).
 W